philipdongfei/MasteringRegularExpressions/chapt04/NOTE04.md

 #### DFA efficiency

+The work done when a regex is first seen (the once-per-regex overhead) is called *compiling the regex*.

 #### NFA: Theory Versus Reality

 ### Summary: NFA and DFA in Comparison

 #### DFA versus NFA: Differences in the pre-use compile

+An NFA compile is generally faster, and requires less memory.

 #### DFA versus NFA: Differences in match speed

+A DFA's match speed is generally unrelated to the particular regex, but an NFA's is directly related.

+The need for optimizations is less pressing with a DFA since its matching is so fast to begin with, but for the most part, the extra work done during the DFA's pre-use compile affords better optimizations than most NFA engines take the trouble to do.

+Modern DFA engines often try to reduce the time and memory used during the compile by postponing some work until a match is attempted.
+Often, much of the compile-time work goes unused because of the nature of the text actually checked.
+A fair amount of time and memory can sometimes be saved by postponing the work until it's actually needed during the match.
+(The technobabble term for this is *lazy evaluation*.)
+It does, however, create cases where there can be a relationship among the regex, the text being checked, and the match speed.

 #### DFA versus NFA: Differences in what is matched

+A DFA (or anything POSIX) finds the longest leftmost match.
+A Traditional NFA might also, or it might find something else.

 #### DFA versus NFA: Differences in capabilities

+An NFA engine can support many things that a DFA cannot.

+- Capturing text matched by a parenthesized subexpression.
+- Lookaround, and other complex zero-width assertions.
+- Non-greedy quantifiers and ordered alternation.
+- Possessive quantifiers and atomic grouping.

 #### DFA Speed with NFA Capabilities: Regex Nirvana?

 #### DFA versus NFA: Differences in ease of implementation

 ## Summary

+Combine the two technologies with the POSIX standard, and for practical purposes, there are three types of engines:
+> - Traditional NFA     (gas-guzzling, power-on-demand)
+> - POSIX NFA           (gas-guzzling, standard-compilant)
+> - DFA (POSIX or not)  (electric, steady-as-she-goes)

+One overriding rule regardless of engine type: matches starting sooner take precedence over matches starting later.

+For the match attempt starting at any given spot:
+> #### DFA Text-Directed Engines
+> Find the longest possible match, period.
+That's it.
+End of discussion.
+Consistent, very fast, and boring to talk about.

+> #### NFA Regex-Directed Engines
+> Must "work through" a match.
+The soul of NFA matching is *backtracking*.
+The metacharaacters control the match: the standard quantifiers (star and friends) are *greedy*, while others may be lazy or possessive.
+Alternation is ordered in a traditional NFA, but greedy with a POSIX NFA.
+> **POSIX NFA** Must find the longest match, period.
+But, it's not boring, as you must worry about efficiency.
+> **Traditional NFA** Is the most expressive type of regex engine, since you can use the regex-directed nature of the engine to craft exactly the match you want.